alibabacloud-howto/devops/tutorials/getting_started_with_devops_with_kubernetes/README.md

 # Clone this repository
 git clone git@github.com:alibabacloud-howto/devops.git

-# Navigate to this tutorial folder
+# Navigate to the folder of this tutorial
 cd devops/tutorials/getting_started_with_devops_with_kubernetes/
 ```